MechanicalRock/mechanicalrock.github.io/_posts/2022-04-26-fivetran-custom-connector.md

 }
 ```

-Initial API sync with no state, api call is getting all data with no state and has returned a paginated response
+Initial API sync with no state, API call is getting all data with no state and has returned a paginated response

 **Key response features**
 State: